cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

   * 0x1912
     * 12190000

 With these settings I had full hardware video acceleration and was able to view DRM-protected content (FairPlay 1.x and FairPlay 2.x/3.x).
-FairPlay 4.x for Apple TV is not working yet for me and I'm not sure why yet.
+FairPlay 4.x for Apple TV is not working for me and I'm not sure why yet.
+I'm guessing it's because my system doesn't have a fully supported wifi/bt setup and my USB wifi adapter is seen as an ethernet interface.

 ## SMBIOS